oracle/terraform-provider-oci/docs/FAQ.md

     #   | |_| |  _ < / ___ | |___| |___| |___
     #    \___/|_| \_/_/   \_\____|_____|_____|
 ***
-# FAQ for the Oracle Bare Metal Cloud Services Terraform provider
+# FAQ for the Oracle Cloud Infrastructure Terraform provider

-#### Q: What is the Oracle Bare Metal Cloud?
+#### Q: What is the Oracle Cloud Infrastructure?
 https://cloud.oracle.com/en_US/bare-metal/architecture

 #### Q: What is Terraform?